jameshughes89/cs102/src/site/topics/collections/collections.rst

 * A data structure is an actual implementation of an ADT

 * Using the ``ContactList`` example, the *what* would be:

     * Keep track of ``Friend`` objects
     * Add and remove ``Friend`` objects
     * Get a ``Friend``
     * ...

-* And, the *how* would be the actual code we see
+* The *how* would be the actual code we see

-    * We used an array to keep track of the ``Friend`` objects
+    * An array was used to keep track of the ``Friend`` objects
-    * Do a linear search through the array to find a specific ``Friend``
+    * A linear search was done to check if a given ``Friend`` object was in the ``ContactList``

-* A large focus in this class will be both the *what* and the *how* and how to keep them separate
+* A large focus of this class will be both the *what* and the *how* and how to keep them separate

     * The interface and the implementation

 .. warning::

     It is not uncommon for people to use data structure as a catch all to mean both the ADT and the specific implementation.

-For next time
+For Next Time
 =============

 * Read Chapter 3 Section 1 of your text

     * 3 pages